Noeski/Luax/README.md

 * Add support for lua files in projects
 * Add support for class extensions
 * Add support for coroutine syntax
+* Add support for library specs (defining class/functions for the analyzer)

 What's Luax?
 ------------